Spectrum Imaging

 Beam position cursorBeam position cursor

 During acquisition, an orange beam cursor marks the beam position on the survey image.
-This serves as an indicator of the acquisition progress, and its position may vary slightly from that of the beam.
-Note for particularly fast acquisitions, the cursor is displayed as a line or even completely disabled.
+This indicates the acquisition progress and its position may vary slightly from the beams.
+Note that for particularly fast acquisitions, the cursor is displayed as a line or even completely disabled.

 Pixels per second

-Pixels per secondThe actual SI acquisition rate is posted to the DigitalMicrograph® status area at the bottom of the application.
+Pixels per secondThe actual SI acquisition rate is posted in the DigitalMicrograph® status area at the bottom of the application.
 It is given in units of pixels per second.
-This information can be useful when you configure a spectrometer for optimal readout speed.
+This information can be useful when configuring a spectrometer for optimal readout speed.

 Time remainingTime remaining